Spynoodles/Intelligent-Cropping-Pen/README.md

 Rest of the explanation is provided in the video Kindly note that the video has a pause in it because i forgot to switch on the wifi hotspot :"( but it worked smoothly after that

-ProjectName: Smart Cam Stylus

-TeamName:Taskforce141
-TeamMembers : Khushal 2022249
-Do note this is a solo project